SubSage/Youtube-reference-list/README.md

 Also, because...I want to praise myself some more, here are comments given on the list.
 Feel free to praise me to be added.

 "Wow, thats extensive.
 Thank you." -/u/iamsed

 "This list is awesome!
 Thanks for sharing." -/u/flossington

+"@Sage thanks for the github list you posted earlier, I'm a game dev student and I found a lot of channels on the list to be really interesting" -charlie